 What's the project?

 The project is to make an interface that can be exposed to GDNative so that anyone can easily add video decoders to Godot by means of GDNative libraries.
 (Lets call them plugins, shall we?)
 Along with this, the plans are to release a small set of plugins that can take care of as many popular codecs as possible.
 We are using FFmpeg for the codecs in the plugins.

-This project is a part of Google Summer of Code program which makes it a learning opportunity for me (Anish Bhobe) under my mentors Hein-Pieter van Braam and Thomas Herzog.
+This project is a part of Google Summer of Code program which makes it a learning opportunity for me (Anish Bhobe) under my mentors Hein-Pieter van Braam and karroffel.

 Scope of the project

 Initial plan was to have a system that automatically recognizes the format and selects appropriate codec/plugin.
 Then decoding shall happen such that all the user shall see is a new option in stream.
 The change here is that with the new interface, the selection is taken care of automatically without us having to write a new system.
 Other than that all the initial plans stay current, such as having a full interface for all video needs, and having plugins that can support a rather large array of codecs.
 (Thanks FFmpeg!)